 A. Sutherland- AncientPages.com - The "Dwarfie Stane" is a remarkable ancient and huge piece of red sandstone.
-This 5,000-year-old block is surrounded with mystery, which has not been solved until today.
+This 5,000-year-old block is surrounded by mystery, which has not been solved until today.

-There is no record who, in what manner and for what purpose or purposes, created this great tomb.
+There is no record of who, in what manner, and for what purpose or purposes, created this great tomb.

 It is thought the chamber was carved out between the Neolithic and the Early Bronze Age, probably around 3,000 BC.
 This estimation is based on similar tombs discovered in the region of the Mediterranean.

-What is so special with this gigantic slab?
-The "Dwarfie Stane" was once hollowed out by someone who had at his disposal rather simple tools, patience and enormous muscle power of his body.
+What is so special about this gigantic slab?
+The "Dwarfie Stane" was once hollowed out by someone who had at his disposal rather simple tools, patience, and enormous muscle power of his body.

 Inside the tomb is a passage 2.2 meters (7.2 ft) long and two rock-cut cells similar to bed-places and measuring 1.7 meters (5.6 ft) by 1 meter (3.3 ft).
 Both the passage and the side cells are 1 meter (3.3 ft) high.